Where Are They Now?

 Hunter, Rick: KLAC, 1989-93.
 Rick is at WRBQ-Tampa.
 He does two weekend air shifts and is the main weekday fill guy.
 He hosts a special show called "Top 20 Countdown with Rick Hunter" on Sunday nights.
 "When I got to LA I worked at Unistar 'Oldies Channel' until I left LA to work at WOMC-Detroit.
 Unistar became Westwood One whiie I was still there.
 During my time at the network, I also did weekend airshifts and weekday fill at KLAC unitl they dropped the Country format and fired the entire air staff.
 I did the second last Country shift on KLAC before the switch."

-(Johnny Hayes; Bob Hamilton; David G. Hall; and Laraine Herman)
+(Johnny Hayes, Greg Hardison, Jerry Hawkins, David G. Hall, and Laraine Herman)

 Hurst, Wilson: KRLA, 1959.
 Unknown.